What to Expect When Buying a Dental Practice

 - Completing Due Diligence – complete patient record audit, equipment inspection, and review of current financial statements and accounts receivable reports.

-- Securing the lease or real estate contract for the building. – ensure terms are both favorable and satisfy the lender’s requirements.
+- Securing the lease or real estate contract – ensure terms are both favorable and satisfy the lender’s requirements.

 The process of purchasing a practice can be overwhelming and emotionally draining.
 Starting early and hiring an experienced accountant attorney, can help the process go much smoother.
-For additional information about the buying process contact your local ADS transition expert.
+For additional information about the buying process contact your local ADS Dental Transitions broker.